IliasMCBM/ProyectoDevOps/README.md

 *   **Factor III (Config) & Factor IV (Backing Services):** Hardcoded Groq API key was moved to `GROQ_API_KEY` environment variable.
 Paths for data (`data/`) and FAISS index (`faiss_index/`) were made configurable via `DATA_PATH` and `FAISS_INDEX_PATH` environment variables, treating them as configurable resource locators.
 *   **Factor V (Build, Release, Run):** Introduced a separate `build_index.py` script to handle the creation of the FAISS vector index.
 The main application (`RAG.py`) now loads this pre-built index instead of generating it at runtime, clearly separating the build and run stages.
 *   **Factor VI (Processes):** The core request-handling logic of the `ChatBot` is stateless.
 The main application process (Streamlit) loads the FAISS index into memory as a read-only resource.
 Streamlit manages user session state (chat history) in memory within each process.
+*   **Factor VII (Port Binding):** The application uses Streamlit, which handles port binding.
+The port is configurable via the `APP_PORT` environment variable and passed to the `streamlit run` command.

 ### I. Codebase